Please view the travel and health advisories at Student Health Services for current information about international health alerts for travelers.

 It is important to make arrangements for housing before you arrive in the U.S., or else have money to stay in a hotel nearby temporarily while searching for housing.

 Undergraduate students usually make their on-campus housing arrangements as part of the admissions process.
 Graduate students must make their own arrangements for on-campus housing and should follow the steps below.

 Navitas: The housing deposit is waived for Navitas pathway students, however students must contact the Navitas Student Services staff at firstname.lastname@example.org to request a housing contract and secure on-campus accommodation prior to arrival.

 The standard academic year housing contract does not cover semester breaks or summer.
 Living on campus during semester breaks and during the summer costs extra.
-Please view this cost chart, including 10- and 12-month options, for on-campus housing.
+Please view the cost chart, including 10- and 12-month options, for on-campus housing.